hodanahmed/shorturl/README.md

 ## 🚀 Quickstart
 Navigate to [shorturl-89f6.onrender.com](https://shorturl-89f6.onrender.com/) and upload a URL.

-You will see your new short url appended at the end of the table including the full URL and how many times someone has clicked it.
+You will see your new short url appended at the end of the table including the full URL and how many times it's been clicked.

 ## Installation